-Marion has also won adult and children’s story competitions, including being shortlisted in the annual Joy Cowley Awards.
-One of her pre-teen stories has been included in the ESA’s New Zealand textbook for secondary school students – Level 1 Literacy Learning Workbook.
-Another success was as winner of the New Zealand Rural Women’s/MPI short story and photographic competition, which saw her in Parliament to accept her award from the Honourable Nick Smith.
+Marion has won adult and children’s story competitions, including being shortlisted in the annual Joy Cowley Awards.
+One of her pre-teen stories was included in the ESA’s New Zealand textbook for secondary school students.
+She has children’s stories published in anthologies.
+Another success was as winner of the New Zealand Rural Women’s/MPI short story and photographic competition, which saw her in Parliament to accept an award.